ibm-cloud-docs/quantum-computing/accessibility.md

 IBM strives to provide products with usable access for everyone, regardless of age or ability.
 {: shortdesc}

+The [new IBM Quantum Platform](https://quantum.cloud.ibm.com/){: external} interface has been released in early access mode.
+It is recommended that you start using that interface to work with IBM Quantum services.
+Because it is built on IBM Cloud, migration is straightforward.
+See the [migration guide](https://quantum.cloud.ibm.com/docs/migration-guides/classic-iqp-to-cloud-iqp){: external} for details.
+{: attention}

 {{site.data.keyword.conversationfull}} uses standard Windows navigation keys.

 ## Accessibility features in the product documentation